StereoFlo/Ldap-search/README.md

-Library to search into Active Directory
+Library to search into the MS Active Directory